Raising a Child with Down Syndrome

-Our son Stephen is now 23, and as we look back we see things we did right and things we could have done better.
+Our son Stephen is now 26, and as we look back we see things we did right and things we could have done better.
 First is to realize that these children have differences more than disorders and disabilities.
 And, remember, the current motto of The National Down Syndrome Congress: “We are more alike than different.”
-In fact, when Stephen was only a week of age I decided I was going to write a book about Down Syndrome.
-A month later I stopped writing the book because I was treating Stephen more as a project than a person.
-Here are a list of things that we’ve tried, advise in our practice, and found that work the best with children with Down Syndrome and all developmental differences:
+In fact, when Stephen was only a week of age, I decided I was going to write a book about Down Syndrome.
+A month later, I stopped writing the book because I was treating Stephen more as a project than a person.
+Here are a list of things that we’ve tried, advise in our practice, and found that work the best with raising a child with Down Syndrome and all developmental differences:

-Because of Stephen, yes, we have more gray hairs, but we also have learned a whole new language of childcare, because we had to.
+Because of Stephen, yes, we have more gray hairs, but we also have learned a whole new language of childcare; because we had to.
 He taught us patience, perseverance, and how to be a child advocate.
 And, he upgraded our sense of humor.
 We learned to appreciate and focus on how unique he is – especially sympathetic and caring.
 These kids love pets, babies, and helping people.
-We love to watch Stephen and his “girlfriend” relate as she straightens his tie as they walk into the Special Olympics dance together.
-Again, they are more alike than different.
+We loved to watch Stephen and his “girlfriend” relate as she straightened his tie as they walked into the Special Olympics dance together.
+Again, kids with Down Syndrome are more alike than different.